Treatments

 Vision Therapy

-Vision therapy can be effective in resolving a range of post-concussion symptoms stemming from vision problems.
-Specially training optometrists can diagnose issues with eye-teaming, focusing, and visual tracking, and then prescribe individualized vision therapy.
-This therapy can retrain the visual system to help eliminate the visual symptoms most commonly associated with post-concussion syndrome.
+Vision therapy has proven effectiveness in alleviating various post-concussion symptoms related to vision issues.
+Expert optometrists with specialized training can identify problems like eye-teaming, focusing, and visual tracking and tailor individualized vision therapy plans accordingly.
+This therapy aims to retrain the visual system, effectively mitigating the visual symptoms often associated with post-concussion syndrome.

 Yoga

-After experiencing physical trauma there is a severe body and mind separation that impacts the abilities of the nervous system and alters the pattern of the body, breath, and mind structure.
-Yoga means “to yoke” or “to unite” the body, mind, and spirit.
-A gentle yoga practice can offer cognitive, physical, and emotional improvements for someone healing from a concussion.
+Following physical trauma, there’s a notable disconnect between the body and mind, affecting the nervous system and disrupting the body’s natural patterns of breath, movement, and mental well-being.
+Yoga, derived from the Sanskrit word meaning “to yoke” or “to unite,” aims to harmonize the body, mind, and spirit.
+Engaging in gentle yoga practices can yield cognitive, physical, and emotional benefits for individuals on the path to healing from a concussion.

 Join the Community!